vix-4800/Fusor/README.md

 The available tabs are:

--   **Project** – buttons to manage migrations.
+-   **Project** – buttons to manage migrations and run PHPUnit tests.
 -   **Git** – simple controls for common Git actions.
 -   **Database** – quick actions for opening and dumping a database.
 -   **Logs** – shows your project's log file (Laravel only) with a refresh option.
--   **Settings** – fields for selecting the project directory and framework.
+-   **Settings** – fields for selecting the project directory, framework and PHP executable.
-    A _Browse_ button lets you pick the project directory.
+    Browse buttons let you choose each path.

-The application stores your selected project path and framework in `~/.fusor_config.json`.
+The application stores your selected project path, PHP binary and framework in `~/.fusor_config.json`.
 These values are restored automatically when the application starts.